RM-Terrell/project-orbital/docs/design_docs/rest_api_math.md

 ## Conventions
 Code should be as modular and expandable as possible, and as clear as possible even at the cost of having a few extra lines of code.
 Lets not make statistics any harder than they need to be.
 Doc strings for every class and function.

-### Test Coverage
+### Testing
-100%.
+100% coverage of math functions and REST API views.
 No exceptions.
-TDD preferred, but must be at least committed simultaneously.
+TDD preferred, but must be at least committed simultaneously or the goat gets mad.
+He's really hard to calm down once mad.

+Test mathematics results out to 4 decimal places. `assertAlmostEqual()` is great for this, and takes an arg for decimals.

+For assert comparison statements, follow convention of `assert(expected, actual)` in that order.
+Not `assert(actual, expected)`.
+No real reason for that order other than to be consistent with a style.

 ## General Design